 Ingredients

-- Olive oil and butter: I like this combination of flavors, but you can sub one for the other.
+- Olive oil and butter: I like this combination of flavors, but you can substitute one for the other.
 If you decide to use only butter, be careful with the heat since it burns easily.

 - Garlic: A key ingredient for flavor.
 Don't skip this one.